What help can you get if you can’t pay your important bills and debts?

 Insolvency – IVAs, bankruptcy, DAS and trust deeds

 If you are bankrupt and paying an IPA, tell the Trustee in Bankruptcy that is handling your IPA that you are in difficulty and the IPA will be reduced, to zero if necessary.
-This will not extend the length of time you have to pay an IPA for – that can’t be more than 3 years.
+It won’t extend the length of the IPA – that can’t be more than 3 years.

 But if you are renting, another option may be to fail your IVA and have a DRO instead.
 The DRO rules were changed in summer 2021 so you may now qualify for one even if you didn’t at the start of your IVA.